 With the adjustable thermostat, you can control the temperatures in your attic as you desire.
 Its accuracy sets the fan apart and the little to zero vibration makes it a preference to many people who prefer a quiet household.

-Why is it special? this is a superbly quiet fan that does a great job getting rid of heat, odors and dust in the attic.
+What we liked: this is a superbly quiet fan that does a great job getting rid of heat, odors and dust in the attic.
 It is ideal for attics smaller than 1500sq ft and it is built to hold up to rapid temperature changes and moisture pretty well.
 What’s more, you won’t spend an arm and a leg on the unit.

 Other features: built-in adjustable thermostat, 23-gauge metal flashing, 14-inch metal blades, 4.3 amps